How To Write Successful Marketing Plans

 The SWOT analysis matrix covers strengths and weakness from your internal analysis and opportunities and threat highlighted from your external analysis of your market and competitor insights.
-Internal analysis you are in direct control of because it's all happening within your organisation - External factors you are not in control of at all but you can influence these areas by your marketing and investment tactics.
-In general a simple 2 by 2 matrix is sufficient to develop and your tactical plans will cover how you intend to :
+You're in direct control of the internal analysis because it's all happening within your organisation.

 - Capitalise on your strengths

 Now you've analysed the market environment and your company's strengths and weaknesses; you can now map the objectives of your strategies.
 Each objective should clearly state who's responsible, the allocated budget, and a timeline for completion.